 Individuals who are struggling with symptoms of a mental health condition often self-medicate with drugs and/or alcohol as a means of coping with the unpleasantness of said symptoms.
 When this is the case, a person may need treatment for existing chemical dependency concerns in order to abstain from the use of substances.
-By receiving care that instills coping skills for refraining from drug and/or alcohol use, an individual is able to replace his or her previous unhealthy methods for coping with new tools for managing symptoms of a mental illness or illnesses.
+By receiving care at our treatment center that instills coping skills for refraining from drug and/or alcohol use, an individual is able to replace his or her previous unhealthy methods for coping with new tools for managing symptoms of a mental illness or illnesses.
 Additionally, if an individual is strictly battling a substance abuse problem, he or she may require intensive care to gain control over their recovery.
 Substance abuse treatment can afford a person the opportunity to achieve healing and to maintain recovery from addiction so that a healthy life can be realized.
-At Cross Creek Hospital, we understand that chemical dependency concerns plague many people.
+At Cross Creek Hospital, a hospital for substance abuse treatment in Austin, we understand that chemical dependency concerns plague many people.
 Substance abuse is known to compromise an individual’s mental and physical health and exacerbate symptoms of a mental health disorder.
-Because of these effects, we include care that addresses the causes of substance abuse, implements a variety of therapeutic interventions that foster skill-building for managing cravings and impulses and explores the variety of recovery supports available to individuals to assist with ongoing recovery maintenance.
-Here, at Cross Creek, we are here to help you or your loved one heal and acquire the healthy future that is deserved.
+Because of these effects, we include care at our hospital that addresses the causes of substance abuse, implements a variety of therapeutic interventions that foster skill-building for managing cravings and impulses and explores the variety of recovery supports available to individuals to assist with ongoing recovery maintenance.
+Here at Cross Creek Hospital, we are here to help you or your loved one heal and acquire the healthy future that is deserved.

 When someone you care for is battling a substance abuse problem, you may feel overwhelming concern for his or her health and well-being.
 You may wonder why he or she does not stop this harmful cycle of unhealthy behavior that has likely caused strife in your loved one’s life.
 As a concerned friend, family member, or other loved one, there are some things, however, that you can do to help someone who is grappling with the all-encompassing destruction caused by the presence of a chemical dependency problem: